MicrosoftDocs/quantum-docs-pr.sv-SE/articles/user-guide/using-qsharp/testing-debugging.md

 {
     H(register);
     AssertMeasurement([PauliX], [register], Zero);
-    // Even though we do not have access to states in :::no-loc(Q#):::,
+    // Even though we do not have access to states in Q#,
     // we know by the anthropic principle that the state
     // of register at this point is |+〉.
 }